vavrav03/FunProjects/CrosswordsGames/README.md

 EN: This web app allows the user to play crossword puzzles and octagrams, which the program generates itself based on the dictionary.
 The project was created to practice server side rendering in NodeJS and vanilla javascript without React.
-Another reason was also that I always wanted to write my own algorithm to generate crosswords and octagrams
+Another reason was also that I always wanted to write my own algorithm to generate crosswords and octagrams.
+Unfortunately, there is no good free crossword dictionary available anywhere on the internet.
+So I used a Czech-English dictionary as a substitute.

 Technologies used:<br />
 -NodeJS<br />